 I hope you found this useful.
 If you've got a question you'd like me to answer in the future, you can just send an email to info@KevinEikenberry.com or just add a comment here if you don't mind it being public.
 And we'd be happy to to look at that question and perhaps answer it on a future episode.

-Given all of that, I hope you found it useful.
-Hope to see you on the next the next time we answer questions about being a new leader.
+I hope you found it useful.
+Hope to see you the next time we answer questions about being a new leader.

 Creating good habits at the start of your leadership role can improve your leadership success for the rest of your career. @KevinEikenberry